iroykaufman/Online_Trivia/README.md

 ---
 # Project status
-The project now just do a simple things and work only on LAN network.\
+Now the project does simple things and work only on LAN network.\
-feel free to upgrade and add may things as you like, I'll be more then happy to help with any thing.
+feel free to upgrade and add as may things as you like, I'll be more then happy to help with anything.